 Genesis 2:2

-And he has been able elohim in the Seventh Hot-one of the angelic-task of himself whom he has made, and he is ceasing in the Seventh Hot-one from every angelic-task of himself whom he has made.55b
+And he has become able elohim in the Seventh Hot-one of the angelic-task of himself whom he has made, and he is ceasing in the Seventh Hot-one from every angelic-task of himself whom he has made.55b

-And mighty ones was able within the Day of the Seventh one of the angelic mission of himself whom he has made.
-And he is ceasing within the Day of the Seventh from the whole angelic mission of himself whom he has made.55bAriel Ariel.
+And mighty ones has become able within the Seventh Day of the angelic mission of himself whom he has made.
+And he is ceasing within the Seventh Day from the whole angelic mission of himself, whom he has made.55b

 "Six steps to the Canopied-Throne and the head is round to the canopied throne from his back, and the hands are from here and from here toward the standing place of the seat.
 And two lionesses are those standing beside the hands."
 (1 Kings 10:19 RBT)